Dragan-Manevski/Dragan-Manevski/README.md

 - 👋 Hi, I’m @Dragan-Manevski
-- 👀 I’m interested in Data Analytics, Machine Learning, and Salesforce Administration & Development
+- 👀 I’m interested in Data Analytics, Machine Learning, and Data Science
-- 🌱 I’m currently learning about customizing the Salesforce Platform
+- 🌱 I’m currently learning about Data Engineering and Hadoop with MapReduce, HDFS, Spark, Flink, Hive, HBase, MongoDB, Cassandra, Kafka + more!
-- 💞️ I’m looking to collaborate on Data Analytics, Machine Learning, or Salesforce Administration projects
+- 💞️ I’m looking to collaborate on Data Analytics, Machine Learning, or Data Science projects
 - 📫 How to reach me: draganmanevski@yahoo.com

 <!---